 - the owner receive the report of the inquiries and visits.

 It might be 3 months, 6 months or 1 year.

 Lake Como real estate market is attracting many foreign investors searching through the web, so we invest a lot in the visibility of our website www.bestcomo.com.

 Our web site www.bestcomo.com has about 3,500 visitors each month with about 25 000 views.
 Our visitors are from all over the world (USA, Russia, England, Germany, Switzerland, United Arab Emirates, the Netherlands and many others countries).

 For each property for sale, we are developing suitable advertising campaigns including international, national and local advertising. ((Online Newsletter Campaign, Social Marketing Tool, AD campaign, featured listing)

-Office of Best Como Immobiliare is located close to the 5 star Grand Hotel Tremezzo walking from Villa Carlotta along the lakeside, in the most popular and attractiv place on lake Como, so in front of our “storefront” people often stop, take our brochures, stop by or call us later.
+Offices of Best Como Immobiliare are located close to the 5 star Grand Hotel Tremezzo walking from Villa Carlotta along the lakeside, in the most popular and attractive place on lake Como, and in the old wallet city of Como close to Duomo, so in front of our “storefront” people often stop, take our brochures, stop by or call us later.
 The largest percentage of return of “storefront” is during the tourist season.
 But if we estimate a percentage, it will be 20% of the transactions, as still the largest number of clients come to us through advertising on the web.

 You can benefit from the "first home" tax benefits at the time of purchasing the property in Italy, provided that the following requirements are met: